Fhv75/Interactivity-GH-Profile-Getter/README.md

 4. The user's profile and popular repositories will be displayed on the screen.

 ## Contributing
-I would humbly appreciate if you have any suggestion or contribution to make.
+I would humbly appreciate any suggestion or contribution you would like to make.
 If you have any, please create a new issue or submit a pull request.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/mit/).